 Juneteenth Resources

 On June 19, 1865, two and a half years after the signing of the Emancipation Proclamation, federal troops arrived in Galveston, Texas, to take control of the state and ensure that all enslaved people were freed.
 Juneteenth honors the end to slavery in the United States and is considered the longest-running African American holiday.
-Partnering with the Office of Community Belonging, we've set up an in-person book display in Payson Library along with a virtual bookshelf to celebrate the holiday.
+Our librarians have curated an in-person book display in the libraries along with a virtual bookshelf to celebrate the holiday.
 We've also created a Juneteenth guide for further reading.

 Annette Gordon-Reed